Connect with us

 Dooley would not comment on Sanders’ impending departure other than to say, “I love competition.
 I hope he stays.”

 Sanders has achieved so much in 26 months.
 He has brought JSU fans back by the tens of thousands.
-That success has translated into millions of desperately needed dollars pumped into the Jackson .
-He not only recruited the No. 1 high school prospect in all of America to Jackson State, he has restocked the Tigers roster with talent that is vastly superior to that of JSU's conference brethren.
-He has surrounded himself with outstanding assistant coaches and he lets them do their .
-He his players accountable and they bust their rear ends for him.
+That success has translated into millions of desperately needed dollars pumped into the Jackson economy.
+He not only recruited the No. 1 high school prospect in all of America to Jackson State, he has restocked the Tigers roster with talent that is vastly superior to that of JSU’s conference brethren.
+He has surrounded himself with outstanding assistant coaches and he lets them do their jobs.
+He holds his players accountable and they bust their rear ends for him.

 He has earned his keep – and then some – at Jackson State, where he was reportedly paid about $500,000 a year.
 Colorado will likely pay him more than 10 times that much, plus his assistant coaches will at least triple their salaries.
 They will have to earn it.
 Colorado was 1-11 this year, 5-19 over the last two.
 Colorado has had one winning season out of the last 15 and has not enjoyed sustained success since the Bill McCartney era (1982-94).